packit/requre/docs/filter_format.rst

 Plain
 -----
-Filter is base representation of mechanism of replacing modules, functions or decorating functions.
+Filter is based representation of the mechanism of replacing modules, functions or decorating functions.
-It is list of tuples or triples.
+It is a list of tuples or triples.

 eg.